 How to Use the Find My iPhone Service to Locate Your Apple Watch

-The steps on this guide will assume that you have already enabled Find My iPhone for your iCloud account.
+The steps in this guide will assume that you have already enabled Find My iPhone for your iCloud account.
 Additionally, the Apple Watch will need to be turned on for the Find My iPhone option to work.

-Step 1: open the Watch app on your iPhone.
+Step 1: Open the Watch app on your iPhone.

 Step 2: Select the My Watch tab at the bottom of the screen.